Kwon Won-il: ONE Championship

 Kwon made his promotional debut against Anthony Engelen on January 19, 2019, at ONE: Eternal Glory.
 He won the fight via 67 second technical knockout in the first round.

 Kwon faced Masakazu Imanari on February 22, 2019, at ONE: Call to Greatness.
 He lost the fight via a heel hook submission in 53 second from the first round.

 Kwon faced former ONE Featherweight World Championship challenger Eric Kelly April 12, 2019, at ONE: Roots of Honor.
 He won the fight via 19 second technical knockout in the first round.

 Kwon faced Koyomi Matsushima on June 15, 2019, at ONE: Legendary Quest.
 He lost the fight via unanimous decision.

 Kwon faced Sunoto Peringkat on October 13, 2019, at ONE: Century – Part 1.
 He won the fight via technical knockout in the first round.

 Kwon faced Shoko Sato on January 31, 2020, at ONE: Fire & Fury.
 He lost the fight via a rear-naked choke submission in the first round.

-Kwon faced Bruno Pucci on October 30, 2020 and aired on November 20, 2022, at ONE: Inside the Matrix 4.
+Kwon faced Bruno Pucci on October 30, 2020, and aired on November 20, 2022, at ONE: Inside the Matrix 4.
 He won the fight via technical knockout in the first round.

-Kwon faced Chen Rui on January 20, 2021 and aired on January 27, 2021, at ONE: Unbreakable 2.
+Kwon faced Chen Rui on January 20, 2021, and aired on January 27, 2021, at ONE: Unbreakable 2.
 He won the fight via technical knockout in the third round.

-Kwon faced former ONE Bantamweight World Champion Kevin Belingon on December 3, 2021 and aired on December 17, 2021, at ONE: Winter Warriors II.
+Kwon faced former ONE Bantamweight World Champion Kevin Belingon on December 3, 2021, and aired on December 17, 2021, at ONE: Winter Warriors II.
 He won the fight via knockout in the second round.

 Kwon faced Fabrício Andrade on June 3, 2022, at ONE 158.
 He lost the fight via a body kick knockout in the first round.

 Kwon was scheduled to face Mark Abelardo on November 19, 2022, at ONE on Prime Video 4.
-However, on November 4, it was announced that the bout will be moved to ONE 163.
+However, on November 4, it was announced that the bout was moved to ONE 163.
 He won the fight via technical knockout in the third round.

+Kwon faced Artem Belakh on June 10, 2023, at ONE Fight Night 11.
+He won the fight via TKO in the second round.

+Kwon faced Shinechagtga Zoltsetseg on January 14, 2023, at ONE Fight Night 18.
+He won the fight via technical knockout in the round two.

+Kwon faced Fabrício Andrade in a rematch for the ONE Bantamweight World Championship on January 24, 2025, at ONE 170.
+He lost the fight via first round technical knockout.

+On August 19, 2025, it was reported that Kwon was removed from ONE roster, despite as electing to waving its matching rights after his contract expired.

+Dana White's Contender Series

+Kwon faced Juan Diaz on October 14, 2025, at Dana White's Contender Series 86.
+He lost the match by KO in the second round.